-BLDGCTQ 012 ENERGY AUDITOR - RESIDENTIAL PRACTICES (1) Lab: 3 hours
+BLDGCTQ 012 ENERGY AUDITOR - RESIDENTIAL PRACTICES (1)

 A course focusing on the practical application of residential energy requirements, loss and effeciency.
 Testing techniques and measurement the amount of energy lost.
 Students will perform actual energy audits of simulated structures and complete necessary forms.